 Johnny obtained his Jordan RC buyback auto from a dealer with two copies for sale in 2009.

 Around the time of the housing market crash and great recession, I was negatively affected by the crash in the housing market and took a break from investing.
-I remember walking in a foot locker at a mall while shopping and asked the staff why the Air Jordan shoes were more advertised then the other shoes?
-I was informed by the foot locker staff that the Air Jordan shoes were their biggest sellers, out selling active NBA players shoes.
+I remember walking in a foot locker at a mall while shopping and asked the staff why the Air Jordan shoes were more advertised than the other shoes?
+I was informed by the Foot Locker staff that the Air Jordan shoes were their biggest sellers, out selling active NBA players shoes.
 Even though Michael Jordan had been retired for several years now.
-As I walked out of foot locker shoeless without making a purchase, I said to myself that I would invest in something Michael Jordan for the long term.
+As I walked out of Foot Locker shoeless without making a purchase, I said to myself that I would invest in something Michael Jordan for the long term.

 I asked Johnny what its like to hold such an iconic card and what he’s happy to share about the condition and quality of the autograph.